 One of the big pre-travel decisions many families face when they decide to travel long-term is what the heck do we do with all our stuff??.
 Sell it, store it, or rent out the house with the furniture included?
 What to do?

 A lot of families go down the path of storing it.
 If you get three months into your trip and hate it, you don’t have to buy everything again.
-Perhaps you?re only planning on travelling for a 6-12 months and have decided the cost of storage is worth it.
+Perhaps you are only planning on traveling for 6-12 months and have decided the cost of storage is worth it.
 Or you might have a close friend or family member that is happy to store your gear for free in their yard or spare room (lucky you!).

 Maybe you are just really attached to your things you don’t have to make too many hard decisions.
-And lets face it, selling off an entire household of gear is hard work.
+And let’s face it, selling off an entire household of gear is hard work.
 Garage sales, photographing everything and putting it up online, answering inquiries, negotiating a price, postage it’s time-consuming at a time when you just want to be planning your trip.

 We stored our gear months before leaving Australia in January 2010.
 We didn’t want to get 2 months into our trip, decide we’d made the wrong decision, and have to buy everything again.
 We negotiated a good long-term storage deal, packed everything away, locked the door, and hit the road.

 Before you pack:

 - Get your fabric couches, rugs, mattresses, and pillows professionally cleaned.

-Fabric go moldy in storage.
-Tables and chairs are easy to wipe clean, but once the moulds below the surface of a couch, rug or mattress it?s game over.
+Fabric goes moldy in storage.
+Tables and chairs are easy to wipe clean, but once the molds below the surface of a couch, rug, or mattress it’s game over.

 - If your mattresses or couch is worth a lot of money, wrap them in plastic before they’re stored.